rust-lang/book/src/ch03-07-control-flow.md

 }
 ```

-The expression in one block of the `if` statement, is an integer and the
+The expression in the `if` block is an integer and the expresion in the `else`
-expresion in the other block is a string.
-If we try to run this, we’ll get an
+block is a string.
+This can’t work, because variable bindings must have a
-error:
+single type.
+If we try to run this, we’ll get an error:

 ```bash
    Compiling branches v0.1.0 (file:///projects/branches)